Mick Doyle (rugby union): Youth and playing career

-Doyle was born in Castleisland, County Kerry, and began playing rugby union at Newbridge College, County Kildare.
+Doyle was born in Currow, County Kerry, and began playing rugby union at Newbridge College, County Kildare.
 He went on to study veterinary science at University College Dublin, who he also represented at rugby.
 He made his Ireland debut against France on 23 January 1965, scoring a try in the game.
 While representing Ireland he also studied at Cambridge University where he gained a Blue in the 1965 Varsity match against the Oxford University RFC.
 Doyle also studied at the University of Edinburgh and played club rugby for Edinburgh Wanderers before returning to Ireland.

 He went on to earn the distinction of never being dropped during his 20-cap international career as a flanker.
 Doyler, as he was affectionately known, scored the winning try against Wales in 1967, toured Australia with Ireland in 1967 and South Africa with the British and Irish Lions the next year.

 His last game for Ireland was against Australia in October 1968, when he lined out alongside his brother Tommy.